agranlund/raven/hw/raven/a1/README.md

 - PCB: BS0 on CPU side should connect better
 - PCB: Some kind of sign-of-life LEDs
 - PCB: Combining excs/exbusen was a misstake.
 Separate signals could allow faster synchronous termination.
-- PCB: A5 signal to CPLD is unused and pin could potentially be freed up for something else
+- PCB: A5 signal to CPLD is unused and the pin could potentially be freed up for something else
 - PCB: Hardware debounce the NMI switch
+- PCB: Header for one of MFP2 timer-outs (for pc-speaker type applications)

 ## Future:
-- direct 060 bus expansion slot similar to Macintosh PDS
+- PCB: Direct 060 bus expansion slot similar to Macintosh PDS
+- PCB: Expose CPU internal temp pins, perhaps hook them to the Eiffel

 ## Untested: